 How Much Can I Claim For A Manual Handling Accident?

 By Ruth Lambert.
-Last Updated 3rd February 2021.
+Last Updated 29th March 2021.
+Welcome to our guide on manual handling accident claims.
 Manual handling accidents are experienced by many workers in many industries.
 These accidents can involve many actions, including carrying, pushing, raising, lowering, and lifting items using your hands and body.
 Often, these items may be heavy and, as such, may be a risk to handle manually.
-When these actions result in an accident or an injury, there may be a case for legal action.
+When these actions result in a workplace accident or an injury, there may be a case for legal action.

 Dealing with the aftermath of a manual handling accident can be difficult, either due to the fact that victims lack adequate information or because they do not know how to file such a claim.
 However, there are easier ways of dealing with a manual handling accident claim.
 With the right legal assistance, you might find the entire process much, much easier.